Current employer: Atkins

 Is there anything else which you would like to share with our current students?

-Make the most of everything Plymouth University has to offer.
+Make the most of everything the University of Plymouth has to offer.
 Ultimately, you are there to learn, but make sure you supplement that with as many extracurricular activities as you can.

 Inspired by this story?

 For more information about mechanical engineering please visit our MEng Civil and Coastal Engineering.
-For more information about our range of courses within the School of Marine Science and Engineering please visit the school page.
+For more information about our range of courses within the School of Engineering please visit the school page.

 Want to find similar alumni?